HouShikon/visualization-in-Koudou/README.md

 # visualization-in-Koudou
 The visualization of Koudou simulation: https://github.com/caranha/Koudou

-You need the location.csv from the Koudou and put it into Asset/CSV
+You need the location.csv from the Koudou and choose it inside the visualization

 And the same OSM file in Koudou